PurpleNewNew/Aegis/README.md

 ```

 ### 2. Launch Chrome with Remote Debugging
-For Aegis to connect, you must start Chrome with a remote debugging port enabled.
+For AJS to connect, you must start Chrome with a remote debugging port enabled.
 First, close all existing Chrome instances.
 Then, run the appropriate command for your OS:

 **Windows**
 ```bash